 2. The Client Should Be the First to Know If the Schedule Goes Sideways

 Admitting to the customer that something’s gone wrong and that you’ve now been thrown off schedule is hard to do; however, do it you must.
 You might be tempted to keep quiet about it and just wait until the client asks about your progress and deal with it then.
 You’ll find that this is a sure-fire way for the customer to lose trust in you.

 Change is inevitable, and that’s why curbing scope

 Ensure your scope change process is rock solid and that it also includes the impact on the project schedule.
 Follow the original specification document and don’t allow unmanaged contact between your team and the client.

 Even the most carefully laid out plans have no escape from random occurrences.
 Equipment break and people call in sick.
 Anything that could go wrong inevitably goes wrong.
 This is why you should always have a pool of contingency throughout you’re the lifespan of your project.
 In other words, plan for the unplanned.

 Define the amount of control you want.
 If your involvement in every aspect of the project is not necessary, don’t push for multiple meetings within the day that will collectively slow things down.

 When mapping out your schedule, identify to what degree your team will need to update each other to ensure that everyone involved has the same understanding of what needs to be achieved and by when.
-You’ll find that there’s a significant difference in productivity between day to day scheduling and week to week scheduling.
+You’ll find that there’s a significant difference in productivity between day-to-day scheduling versus week to week.
 It all boils down to the type of project and level of control and attention it demands.